MileHacker Logo

 Budget Travel

-• Stay in economy hotels or guesthouses.
+• Stay in economy accommodations or inns.

 • Utilize public buses and shared bicycles for transportation.